alexanderlebed/aiagentid-org/README.md

 Give artificial agents a place in the ontology of the world.

-Author:
+Status:Conceptual infrastructure proposal.
-Alexander Lebed
+Author:Alexander Lebed
 First public release: 05 Feb 2026.
-Conceptual infrastructure proposal.
 Open for discussion, collaboration, and formalization.